ggonnella/quick-notes/README.md

 first word in the command line (while the note itself is the rest of the command line).

-Finally the following variables are used to configure other aspects of the
+## Other optional configuration

-implementation:
+- ``QUICKNOTES_DATADIR``: path to the directory where to store the data file, should be in a git repository; necessary in order to enable the synchronization feature; the default is ``$HOME/.local/share/quick-notes``.

 - ``QUICKNOTES_ENABLE_URL=yes``: enable the storage of a URL associated with each note, when using the ``-u`` option of quick-notes

-# CLI Options
+# Command line interface

-When calling an implementation, say``QN``, of ``quick-notes`` from the command line, multiple usage options are available.
+When calling an implementation of ``quick-notes`` from the command line, multiple usage options are available.
+In the following sections ``QN`` is a placeholder for the name of the implementation.

 ## Basic usage, without category